NaveenKaliannan/guide-to-good-software/DevOps/AIRFLOW.md

 # APACHE AirFlow

-AirFlow DAG is a series of tasks with directional dependencies, hence easily to schedule and monitor workflows.
-It basically contains series of tasks.
-Each task has an executable and depends on nearest tasks.
-The dependencies here basically means which task will run first and which tasks are dependent.
-The flow is written in DAGS.
-The advantage of DAG is that it is easy to manage, colloborate and test.
-The DAGs are written in python.
-The best places where it can be used are ETL, backups, data pipelines, ML pipelines
+AirFlow DAG is a collection of tasks with directional dependencies, making workflows simple to schedule and track.
+Basically, it consists of a list of tasks/executions.
+Each tasks depends on tasks that are closer to it and has an executable.
+Dependencies in this context essentially refer to which task will execute first and which tasks are interdependent.
+DAG has the benefit of being simple to manage, collaborate with, automate and test.
+Python language is used to write the AirFlow DAGs.
+The best applications of AirFlow DAGS are in ETL, backups, data pipelines, and ML pipelines.

-### Advantages
+### Advantages of AirFLow
 ******************************
-1. It offers number of opertaors and executors to support task executions.
+1. It provides a variety of operators and executors to assist with job executions.
-2. Parallelize tasks.
+2. Run tasks in parallel.
-3. Own opertaor or executor can also created.
+3. You can also construct your own operator or executor.
-4. User friendly by providing GUI (duration, fail/success/current status, number of runs, retry to execute tasks, and .. etc)
+4. User-friendly by offering a GUI with information on duration, fail/success/current state, number of runs, retrying jobs, etc.
 5. Highly configuratble
-6. It can be made dynamic by setting the variables and connections.
+6. By adjusting the variables and connections, it can be made dynamic.
-7. Better scaling
+7. Improved scaling
-8. Big community, strong development.
+8. Large community, significant growth.
 ******************************

 ### Terminology
 ******************************
-1. DAGS - directed acyclic graph.
-The graph contain series of nodes and they are connected.
-Each node is a task, and depends on other tasks.
-Everthing is organized in a perfect way.
-As a programmer, one needs to think which tasks should be running in parallel and in series.
-It will save lot of time.
+1. DAGS - The graph is composed of a series of linked nodes.
+Every node is an activity that relies on other tasks to run.
+Everything has been carefully arranged.
+Which operations should be carried out in parallel and in series is a decision that programmers must make.
+Significant time will be saved.
-2. Operator - It helps to carry out tasks/execution.
-PythonOperator can employed to run python script.
-For each operation, one can employ respetive operators.
+2. Operator - It assists with the execution of tasks.
+PythonOperator can be used to execute Python scripts.
+For each operation, responsive operators can be selected and used.
 ******************************

 ### Architechture of AirFLow
 ******************************
-1. [MetaData](https://selectfrom.dev/airflow-metadata-how-to-gather-key-runtime-statistics-in-real-time-5575d8740621) (is a relational database) -  contains the recods of dag runs, task status,schedule_interval, last_run, next_run,start and end time, duration, task state, historial runs of DAG runs.
+1. [MetaData](https://selectfrom.dev/airflow-metadata-how-to-gather-key-runtime-statistics-in-real-time-5575d8740621) (a relational database) - holds the records of DAG runs, task status, schedule interval, previous and subsequent runs, start and end times, duration, task state, and historical DAG runs.
-2. Scheduler - triggers the tasks at the right time and in the strucutred way.
-It decides which taskes needed to be executed and when they should run, and execution prority.
-Master node handles it.
-Scheduler always running and keeps checking any DAGS needs to be executed, and the starts the DAG run.
+2. Scheduler - triggers the tasks at the appropriate time and in the planned manner.
+It determines which tasks must be completed, when they must be completed, and their priority for completion.
+It is managed by master node.
+The scheduler is continuously running and checks to see if any DAGS need to be run before beginning the DAG run.
-3. Webserver/UI/HTTP interface - all the workflows can be monitored.
-Can be viewed all the info.
+3. Webserver/UI/HTTP interface, which allows for full workflow monitoring. can be viewed completely.
 Webserver runs and communicates with the metadata.
-Master node handles it.
+It is managed by master node.
-4. Executor -  performs the task at the ground level.
-Executor recieves info from Scheduler when to trigger.
-Then once the task is failed/success, then sends info to MetaData.
-Different types of executor: sequential, Kubernetes, local, one single node, multile node executor.
-If you use single node, then master node handles it, otherwise multiple node handles it.
-Chose always single or multiple node depending on the size of the problem.
+4. Executor -  execute tasks at the bottom.
+Executors receive information from the scheduler when to execute tasks.
+Once the task fails/success/all status, the information is sent to metadata.
+Different types of executor: sequential, Kubernetes, local, single-node, multi-node runners.
+If you use a single node, it is managed by the master node, otherwise by multiple nodes.
+Always choose one or more nodes depending on the size of the problem
-5. Queuing system (only distributed system) - tasks from scheduler
+6. Queuing system (only distributed system/many executors) - tasks from scheduler
 ******************************

 ### Task/Operator
 It has dependencies on other tasks (Upstream).
 Other tasks depend on it (Downstream). **Task dependencies** are defined as follows: